brentgroves/linux/a_d/dotfiles/install-dotfiles.md

 # dont install tmux or vim now
 # restart terminal
 cd ~/dotfiles
-# Don't replace .zshrc unless you are using miniconda
+# If you are using miniconda
 rm ~/.zshrc
 cp .zshrc-miniconda ~/.zshrc
+# If you are using uv
+rm ~/.zshrc
+cp .zshrc-uv ~/.zshrc

 # logout and login
 If the prompt does not appear do the following: